Barabasi-Lab/AI-Bind/README.md

 # AI-Bind

-AI-Bind is a pipeline which uses unsupervised pre-training for learning chemical structures and leverages network science methods to predict protein-ligand binding using Deep Learning.

-## Set-up and Usage

-Two usecases:

-(1) Run predictions
+AI-Bind is a deep-learning pipeline designed to provide reliable binding predictions for poorly annotated/unseen ligands  and proteins.
+Indeed, in recent years, deep-learning models have become progressively more popular in drug discovery, as they can offer rapid screening for large libraries of proteins and ligands, guiding the computationally expensive auto-docking simulations on selected pairs needing more accurate validation.
+Like many algorithms currently in the scientific literature, AI-bind leverages simple features encoded in the amino-acid sequence of a protein and in the isomeric SMILE of a ligand, known to drive the binding mechanism.
+The minimal structural information necessary to run the algorithm circumvents the general lack of available protein 3D structures.

+## Setting up AI-Bind and Predicting Protein-Ligand Binding (Guidelines for end users)

-1. Download the docker file named "Predictions.dockerfile"
+1. Download the docker file named "Predictions.dockerfile".
 2. On your terminal, move to the directory with the dockerfile and run : docker build -t aibindpred -f ./AIBind_Predict_v2.dockerfile ./
 3. To run the image as a container: